DevExpress/devextreme-angular/README.md

 * [Creating a new Angular application](#create-application) and install DevExtreme
 * [Run the local examples](#running-examples)

+### <a name="quick-start"></a>Quick Start **(18.2-beta)** ###

+You can use the [Angular CLI](https://github.com/angular/angular-cli) or the [DevExtreme CLI](https://github.com/DevExpress/devextreme-cli) to create a DevExtreme Angular application that already includes several sample views and a navigation menu:

+- Angular CLI

+        npm install -g @angular/cli
+        ng new app-name --style=scss
+        cd app-name
+        ng g devextreme-angular:add-app-template
+        ng serve

+- DevExtreme CLI

+        npx devextreme-cli new angular-app app-name
+        cd app-name
+        ng serve

+See the [DevExtreme Angular Template README](https://github.com/DevExpress/devextreme-angular-template#devextreme-angular-template) for more information.

 ### <a name="prerequisites"></a>Prerequisites ###

 **Starting with v18.1, DevExtreme-Angular requires [Angular](https://angular.io/) version 5 or later**